Nursing: Who We Are

 Intensive Care Unit

 Good Samaritan recognizes the importance of ongoing learning throughout a nurse’s career, from novice to expert.
-We provide new graduate RN educational programs with both classroom component, and precepted skills training that is offered on our nursing units.
-Novice nurses are partnered with experienced nurses (or preceptors) to gain skill and knowledge.
+We provide new graduate RN educational programs with both classroom components, and precepted skills training that is offered in our nursing units.
+Novice nurses are partnered with experienced nurses (or preceptors) to gain skills and knowledge.
 For nurses with experience who want to expand their clinical area of expertise, we provide transition programs for Emergency and Critical Care specialties.
-As our nurses advance in practice, we provide options for additional preceptor training, charge nurse education and opportunities for active participation in our unit based nursing councils.
+As our nurses advance in practice, we provide options for additional preceptor training, charge nurse education, and opportunities for active participation in our unit-based nursing councils.

 Melody O’Keefe, MSN, RN, CEN, NEA-BC